LukeGrahamLandry/franca/devlog.md

+## (Mar 2)

+- the way i override the libc_exports in the different hosts is overly confusing. better is for the libc code to be explicit about what functions are specific to the kernel host. now only have to remember to @trace, etc. in once place.

 ## (Mar 1)

 - to use the normal test running in examples/os i need "processes", this shall be a long road.